btarg/requiem-vault/GM/First Session/Library/Second Library Room.md

 >Startled by a scraping sound like claws against stone, you swiftly return to the central aisle.

 >[!question]- Check the tables
 >You walk up three steps and move towards a table.
-Like the main hall, there are tomes left scattered on their surfaces.
-Luminescent particles rise from the books in small clouds, yet there is a noticeable lack of the wisps that fed on them before.
+Single tomes have been left neatly lying open on each of them.
+Luminescent particles of Ichor rise from the books in small clouds, yet the wisps which you have seen feeding on them are notably absent.
 >
 >>[!success] DC 15 Perception
 >>You notice something strange about the tables... on the left side, there are six tables - but on the right, there are only five.
 This seems eerily out-of-place for an otherwise meticulously symmetrical room.